 Keep Charlotte the City of Trees and beautify your neighborhood by partnering with TreesCharlotte and help fulfill its mission to plant 500,000 trees by 2050.
-Through the NeighborWoods program, TreesCharlotte, in partnership with Charlotte’s Neighborhood and Business Services, works with neighborhood groups in Charlotte to plant trees, educate residents about proper tree care and maintenance, and replenish the urban tree canopy.
+Through the NeighborWoods program, TreesCharlotte, in partnership with Charlotte’s Housing and Neighborhood Services, works with neighborhood groups in Charlotte to plant trees, educate residents about proper tree care and maintenance, and replenish the urban tree canopy.
 All NeighborWoods trees are purchased by TreesCharlotte with donations.

 Typically held on Saturdays during tree planting season (from early October through mid-April), NeighborWoods planting events provide trees to Charlotte residents to plant in their own yard and in neighborhood common areas.
 Three to six different species may be offered, including small, medium and large maturing varieties that are in 7-gallon containers, about 6 to 10 feet tall at planting.

 The NeighborWoods program provides trees, mulch, and a team of tree experts to educate about proper tree planting and maintenance.
-At the event, residents participate in a 10 minute clinic with a designated TreeMaster to learn about choosing the right tree and proper planting and tree care techniques.
+At the event, residents participate in a 10-minute clinic with a designated TreeMaster to learn about choosing the right tree and proper planting and tree care techniques.
 All residents sign a pledge to care for the trees after planting.

 Successful NeighborWoods events involve strong participation by residents.
 TreesCharlotte generally limits eligibility to communities in which at least 150 trees can be given away and planted.

 TreesCharlotte staff and partners work with volunteers to select the best trees for the project, help arrange sponsors, schedule and manage planting events, develop educational training programs, and offer support for ongoing care and preservation.

 How to Apply

 In order to participate in the NeighborWoods program, neighborhoods must: